Esporte Clube Bahia

-In December 2022, it was announced that City Football Group had bought majority stake of the club.
-The acquisition is expected to close in mid-2023.
+In December 2022, it was announced that City Football Group, a subsidiary of Abu Dhabi United Group, had bought a majority stake of Bahia's SAF, after the takeover was approved in a voting session between club members.
+The acquisition was completed in May 2023, as CFG officially acquired 90% of the club's shares.

 History

 Early years and the first national title

-The Esporte Clube Bahia was founded in 1931 when players from two clubs decided to merge.
+The Esporte Clube Bahia was founded on the New Year's Day of 1931 when players from two clubs decided to merge.
 The Associação Atlética da Bahia and the Clube Bahiano de Tênis had decided to discontinue their football divisions.
 A few years later Bahia became the most popular team in the Northeast of Brazil.

 In the club's first year, Bahia won the Torneio Inicio and Bahia State Championship.
 The first Bahia president was Waldemar Costa, a doctor.
 Bahia's crest is based on Corinthians'.
 Bahia's state flag, created by Raimundo Magalhães, was used in place of the São Paulo state flag.

 The team was founded with the motto "Nasceu para Vencer" (Born to Win).
-Bahia won 44 State Championships, 18 more than the Vitória (their rival club), and was the first club to participate in Taça Libertadores da America in 1960.
+Bahia won 50 State Championships, 21 more than the Vitória (their rival club), and was the first club to participate in Taça Libertadores da America in 1960.

 Between 1959 and 1963, and in 1968, the club represented the state of Bahia in Taça Brasil (the precursor of the Brazilian Championship), winning the title in 1959 and finishing as runner-up in 1961 and 1963.